Message taken from Daughters Under Trial

 May I serve you only out of pure love for saving my soul.

 “Examine me, O Lord, and try me.
 Test my mind (Lit, kidneys/motives)” Psalm 26:2.

 “The ways of a man are clean in his own sight, but the Lord weighs the motives” (Proverbs 16:2).

 Thank you for your word Lord.

-End of excerpt from Daughters Under Trial which contains 26 messages on the trials of faith we can face in our walk with the Lord.
-They apply to all, man or woman.
+End of excerpt from Daughters Under Trial containing 26 distinct messages on the trials of faith we can face in our walk with the Lord.
+The messages apply to man or woman.

 My latest book now available: The Skinny Soul.

 The Bible actually speaks about having a FAT soul.
 Keep your soul FAT and healthy!

 By the time you have finished reading The Skinny Soul you will know the size, wealth, and health of your soul.